03manish03/Annual-Report-Portal-For-An-Institute/README.md

 ⭐ Why This Project Stands Out
 This project demonstrates full-stack development, database design, and practical application of role-based access control — ideal for institutions looking to digitize their processes.

-🤝 Contributing
-Feel free to fork, raise issues, or suggest improvements.
-PRs are always welcome!